D16.2 Condensation Polymers: Polyamides

 In addition to its better-known uses, Kevlar is used in cryogenic applications because of its very low thermal conductivity.
 Kevlar maintains its high strength when cooled to liquid nitrogen temperatures (–196 °C).
 Many other plastics become brittle and break at that temperature.

 An important group of biopolymers, peptides and proteins, are also polyamides.
 The amide linkage joins individual amino acid molecules together to yield complex protein macromolecules.
 Similar to other polyamides, the hydrogen bonding interactions between amide groups are crucial for protein’s properties.
-This is a topic we will revisit in a later unit.

 Please use this form to report any inconsistencies, errors, or other things you would like to change about this page.
 We appreciate your comments. 🙂